srenevey/EarthGRAM2016-Matlab-Wrapper/README.md

 8. Open Matlab and type `mex -setup` in the command window and follow the instructions if no compiler is set.

-9. Open build.m and modify the first line to point to the EarthGRAM2016 directory.

-10. Run the script.
+9. Run the script *build.m*.
 This will produce the mex file get_atm_density.mexw64.

-11. Run test.m to check if everything works.
+10. Run test.m to check if everything works.

-12. For help, type `help get_atm_density` in the command window.
+11. For help, type `help get_atm_density` in the command window.